jiriklepl/europar2023-artifact/README.md

   - Files beginning with either `cu-`, or `cpu-`: The implementations of the histogram algorithm, each file contains just the part that defines and executes the execution.

-  Each such implementation has 3 versions (distinguished by the last word before the file extension; for each implementation, two of these are written using our propossed Noarr abstraction - with Noarr bags or without; others serve as the pure-C++ baseline) - each group of corresponding different versions is programmed to perform the exact same sequence of memory instructions (before any compiler optimizations).
+  Each such implementation has 3 versions (distinguished by the last word before the file extension; for each implementation, two of these are written using our proposed Noarr abstraction - with Noarr bags or without; others serve as the pure-C++ baseline) - each group of corresponding different versions is programmed to perform the exact same sequence of memory instructions (before any compiler optimizations).

   - [histomain.cpp](./histo/histomain.hpp): Header file that defines memory management, IO, and time measurement.